 Jewish identity: Through Shabbat celebration, Israeli programming and community service, Camps Airy & Louise extend a warm, welcoming and inclusive Jewish community that is without judgement.
 By encouraging our campers to share their own beliefs and practices, we help them to explore what Judaism means to them.
 Through learning and listening to each other, boys and girls at Camps Airy & Louise achieve a mature and positive sense of Jewish identity that extends beyond school and into their wider life.

 The ideals of Jewish peoplehood (klal yisrael), repairing our world (tikkun olam), improving our personal ethics (tikkun middot) and awareness of spirituality (ruach v’kavanah) permeate and motivate our community.

-Shabbat offers an opportunity to slow down, to reflect on the prior week and to properly prepare for the week ahead.
-The spirit of our community enhances our Shabbat celebration as we gather together in nature to celebrate the start of Shabbat on Friday night with music, prayer and reflection.
-Shabbat continues on Saturday morning with a pluralistic observance followed by Oneg Shabbat (a delicious snack), special afternoon programming (such as History Day or special programing planned by our counselors in training), and concludes with a Havdallah service (recognizing the ending of Shabbat and welcoming the new week ahead of us).
+Shabbat offers an opportunity to reflect on the past week and to properly prepare for the week ahead.
+We gather together in nature to celebrate the start of Shabbat on Friday night with music, prayer and reflection.
+Shabbat continues on Saturday morning with an observance intended to be comfortable for everyone regardless of their background.
+After special afternoon programming, Shabbat concludes with a Havdallah service that recognizes the end of Shabbat and welcomes the new week ahead.